dylan-harper/Pom-Pets-API/README.md

 ---

-#### 5. Delete User of Project: Destroy an invidivudal project, or a user and all its dependent projects
+#### 5. Delete User or Project: Destroy an invidivudal project, or a user and all its dependent projects

 <details>
   <summary> Request </summary>